nick-cusimano/ECE532-FAST-corner-detector/README.md

-Project name: environmentally aware camera peripheral
+*Project name*: environmentally aware camera peripheral

-Authors: Nicholas Cusimano, Jeff Feng, Gallop Fan
+*Authors*: Nicholas Cusimano, Jeff Feng, Gallop Fan

-Description: corner detector based off of the FAST algorithm, also has servo driver code (the project was intended to run on a moving robot)
+*Description*: corner detector based off of the FAST algorithm, also has servo driver code (the project was intended to run on a moving robot)

-How to use the FAST test bench: we have a run_sim.do script that can be used in ModelSim.
+*How to use the FAST test bench*: we have a run_sim.do script that can be used in ModelSim.
 Ensure all the src files are compiled and the script points to the correct source directory.
+The servo files are also in the src directory, and they are not needed for the run_sim.do script, so it is recommended that they be moved to another directory.
+The same can be said of the video_ip files

-Structure: The repository contains three directories:
+*Structure*: The repository contains three directories:

-  -Imgs:contains input images for the FAST algorithm
+  -*Imgs*:contains input images for the FAST algorithm

-  -Out: contains output images for the FAST algorithm
+  -*Out*: contains output images for the FAST algorithm

-  -Src: contains source code for the FAST algorithm (shown in the figure below under the fast block), as well as a top level module, test bench file, and counters to perform pixel addressing.
+  -*Src*: contains source code for the FAST algorithm (shown in the figure below under the fast block), as well as a top level module, test bench file, and counters to perform pixel addressing. also contains the project for the servo IP.

-Acknowledgements:
+*Acknowledgements*:

   -The bitmap test bench through ModelSim was based off of contributions from a prior ECE532 project test bench (https://github.com/ngemily/sample-bmp-tb).